Solemensis/Chad-Rpg/README.md

 - Possibilities are endless; player can fight with creatures, wonder around the world, or just chill and meet a great friend at the tavern without choosing combat in his/her play time.

 ### Interactivity At Its Finest!

 - Player can write his/her own answer into input too.
 Input box can be seen at the top, with a placeholder.
+- This only works if player got any interactive chat points left.
+They can be bought from potion shops or some merchants.
+(I changed placeholder after this implementation, so the above images do not have that.)
-- But game can get buggy if player writes something so out of context.
+- Note: Game can get buggy if player writes something so out of context.

 ## Combat UI